yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

     "./mali5.png"
     >}}

-Further testing with Mali revealed that while the hardware briefly had support for the VK_EXT_extended_dynamic_state2 extension in older Mali drivers, the implementation is actually completely broken.
+Further testing with Mali revealed that while the driver implemented support for the VK_EXT_extended_dynamic_state2 extension in older Mali drivers, the implementation for VK_EXT_extended_dynamic_state was not fully functional, and yuzu was not behaving correctly in this case.
-This is most likely the reason the extension was removed from current drivers.
+This is most likely the reason both extensions were removed by Google from Pixel drivers.
-To avoid users of affected drivers from suffering random crashes, byte[] {{< gh-hovercard "10790" "disabled the use of the extension" >}} on Mali hardware.
+To avoid users of affected drivers from getting no rendering output at all, byte[] {{< gh-hovercard "10790" "disabled the use of the extension" >}} on Mali hardware.

 It should be noted that while the Mali drivers are much better at following the Vulkan specification than others, the physical hardware specifications are lacking.
 Only high end devices will reach playable framerates at the moment.
 Lower end Mali products will be too weak for Switch emulation, even if they meet the driver requirements to run the emulator.
 But hey, you’re welcome to try it out and see how it goes!

-There’s also a LOT of work put into the Android user interface.
+There’s also been a LOT of work put into the Android user interface.
 What can we say–we’re new at this.

-To begin with, [PabloG02](https://github.com/PabloG02) is giving us a hand again, this time by {{< gh-hovercard "10551" "storing the position of overlay controls" >}} as a percentage, so if there is a change in the dimensions of the window, for example by using a foldable device, or rotating the screen on a tablet, the overlay controls stay in approximately the same location.
+To begin with, [PabloG02](https://github.com/PabloG02) has given us a hand again, this time by {{< gh-hovercard "10551" "storing the position of overlay controls" >}} as a percentage, so if there is a change in the dimensions of the window, for example by using a foldable device, or rotating the screen on a tablet, the overlay controls stay in approximately the same location.

 {{< imgs
 	"./move.png| Place your input anywhere you want!"